MIT Energy storage in cement

 A cement block of this size would be about 3,5 meters on each side and, depending on the size of the house, the block could theoretically store all the energy an off-grid home using renewables would need.

-As little as three percent of the cement mix should be carbon black and then it can act as a supercondenser, but the researchers found that a 10 percent carbon black mix seems to be ideal (carbon black is impure carbon particles).
+Only three percent of the cement mix should be carbon black and then it can act as a supercondenser, but the found that a 10 percent carbon black mixture appears to be ideal (carbon black is impure carbon particles).

 Above this ratio, the cement becomes less stable – something we don't want in a building foundation.

-The team reports that non-structural use could allow for higher soot concentrations and therefore greater energy storage capacity.
-The team has only built a tiny one-volt test platform using the carbon black mixture, but has plans to build supercapacitors the size of a 12-volt car battery – and eventually in the 45 cubic meter block.
+Η states that non-structural use could allow higher soot concentrations and therefore greater energy storage capacity.
+The team has only built a tiny of a volt test using the carbon black mixture, but has plans to create supercapacitors the size of a 12-volt car battery – and eventually in the 45 cubic meter block.

 Along with being used for energy storage, the same mixture could also be used to provide heat – by applying electricity to the network of conductive carbon encased in the cement, MIT noted.